Fixing Jury Images

 Recent examples of artwork and booth images I've improved.
 In some cases I walk the artist through photographing their own work to get me a good enough image for my post processing to make it look as though it was professionally photographed.
 In other cases, I improve images provided by professional photographers.
 In all cases, the artist has a better chance of getting into the shows that they apply to.

 You'll also notice that in some examples, I've included the borders that square the images.
 By preparing images that meet 1920x1920 ZAPP format, it's the only way to insure that the jurors will see your images exactly as you've uploaded them without any changes.
-If you upload other size or non square images, ZAPP will square them, and sizes other than 1920 will appear smaller to the jurors when projected.
+If you upload other size or non square images, ZAPP will square them possibly degrading them, and sizes other than 1920 will appear smaller to the jurors when projected.

 Additionally, check out examples of my jury slide photography